Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Candidate THz-band SC/MC Waveforms

-The SCS choice also affects E2E latency, PAPR, complexity, and equalization performance.
+The SCS choice also affects TTI latency, PAPR, complexity, and equalization performance.
 In particular, the SCS provides a trade-off between CP overhead, sensitivity to Doppler spread, and robustness to hardware imperfections.
 The CP length is also a critical design parameter, where larger $N_{\CP}$ relaxes time synchronization constraints caused by STO, but also at the expense of larger CP overhead (decreased SE).
 Furthermore, the number of subcarriers ($M$) impacts the PAPR performance \eqref{eq:CCDF_theo_ofdm} and the FFT/IFFT complexity (Sec.~\ref{sec:txrxcomplexity}).

-The transmission spectra and molecular absorption dictate the large available BW in THz LoS scenarios \cite{tarboush2021teramimo}.
-However, in indoor THz scenarios, the channel can be LoS-dominant and non-LoS (NLoS)-assisted, or only NLoS (MP).
-Based on the coherence BW, for a given communication distance, we decide on the corresponding design parameters of a frequency-flat channel or FSC per subcarrier.
+The transmission spectra and molecular absorption dictate the available bandwidth in THz LoS scenarios \cite{tarboush2021teramimo}.
+However, in indoor THz scenarios, the channel can be LoS-dominant and non-LoS (NLoS)-assisted, or only NLoS (multi-path).
+Based on the coherence bandwidth, for a given communication distance, we decide on the corresponding design parameters of a frequency-flat channel or FSC per subcarrier.
 For example, for a communication distance of $\unit[3]{m}$, in the sub-THz band ($f_c\!=\!\unit[0.3]{THz}$), $B_\coh\!=\!\unit[1]{GHz}$; in the THz band ($f_c\!=\!\unit[0.9]{THz}$), $B_\coh\!\approx\!\unit[5]{GHz}$ \cite{han2014multi}.

-We list in Table~\ref{table:cpofdm_paracomp} some of the expected CP-OFDM parameters for sub-THz/THz band communications, alongside parameters adopted in both 4G-LTE (below $\unit[6]{GHz}$) and 5G-NR (below $\unit[6]{GHz}$ and mmWaves).
-In a nutshell, CP-OFDM enjoys a relatively low-complexity implementation (using FFT), is robust to MP fading, and uses a simple FDE method (single-tap equalizer for a broadband FSC).
+We list in Table~\ref{table:cpofdm_paracomp} some of the expected CP-OFDM parameters for sub-THz/THz band communications, derived using \eqref{eq:OFDMdesignEq} and based on $\tau_\rms$ values from~\cite{han2014multi}, alongside parameters adopted in both 4G-LTE (below $\unit[6]{GHz}$) and 5G-NR (below $\unit[6]{GHz}$ and mmWaves).
+In a nutshell, CP-OFDM enjoys a relatively low-complexity implementation (using FFT), is robust to multi-path fading, and uses a simple FDE method (single-tap equalizer for a broadband FSC).
 However, the resultant high PAPR is challenging for power-limited sub-THz/THz communications.
-Moreover, the CP-OFDM time tolerance for symbol synchronization is very low (order of nanoseconds) due to the expected small $T_{\CP}$ and $\tau_\rms$.
+Moreover, the CP-OFDM time tolerance for symbol synchronization is very low (order of nanoseconds) due to the expected small values of $T_{\CP}$ and $\tau_\rms$.